 Those days are long gone.
 The game has changed.

 Alongside the mainstream rise of UFC, MMA has evolved beyond recognition.
 Elite contenders now need to be extremely well-rounded – genuine ultimate fighters, if you like – with a strong level of expertise in many different disciplines.

 That said, every fighter has his or her base skill.
-And still to this day, the overwhelming majority of fighters can be categorised into one of the following 7 primary fighting styles:
+And still, to this day, the overwhelming majority of fighters can be categorized into one of the following 7 primary fighting styles:

 So, there are specific ways that 6 of the 7 primary fight styles can impact and influence the judges’ scorecards.

-The single exception is jiu-jitzu, but this discipline is almost solely responsible for submissions, which makes up almost 40% of UFC stoppages.
+The single exception is Jiu Jitsu, but this discipline is almost solely responsible for submissions, which make up nearly 40% of UFC stoppages.